 The expanding air in the pipes forced their temperature to drop.
 Their surfaces were instantaneously coated in condensate, which froze and sublimated to vapor, rising up and away from the pipes like two long otherworldly fingers passing through the compartment and gripping the ship.
-From where Hemi stood, the air in the pipes felt like the shot of a canon moving past him, leaving a trail of smoke marking its path.
+From where Hemi stood, the air in the pipes felt like the shot of a cannon moving past him, leaving a trail of smoke marking its path.
 He had the sense of it pushing into every corner of the ship, like blood pumped into the furthest capillaries of a body.
 The flushing sound of the water pressed out into the sea passed through the ship, and the very mass of the ship itself shifted under the force of it.

-“Take us up guys.
+“Take us up, guys.
 Set the dive planes, and blow any trim tanks you haven’t yet.”
 Gregory and Bastian turned the control wheels.
-But within seconds Percy again felt her boat moving distressingly like a wounded animal.
+But within seconds Percy again felt her boat moving distressingly, like a wounded animal.
 The stern was rising faster than the bow.
-The angle of the deck under her feet was leaning in the wrong direction.
+The deck under her feet was angling in the wrong direction.

 “What is going wrong?” she shouted at Gregory.
 Her eyes scanned rapidly across the instruments.
 “Trim!”
 She started spinning open valves on the tank control panel, trying desperately to get more air into the bow and level the boat.
 Gregory’s arms were bulging with tensed muscles as his hands gripped the dive-plane control wheel, battling to angle the bow upwards.